Raymond James Sets Bristol-Myers Squibb Company (NYSE:BMY) Stock to “a Mkt perform”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.10 percent of Bristol-Myers Squibb Company shares are owned by insiders, and 79.30 percent are held by financial institutions.
-LEUNG SANDRA, the EVP, General Counsel at Bristol-Myers Squibb Company (BMY) has sold 65,000 shares of firm on Jun 06 at a price of $74.89 against the total amount of $4.87 million.
-In another inside trade, Caforio Giovanni, Board Chair and CEO of Bristol-Myers Squibb Company (NYSE:BMY) sold 25,000 shares of the firm on Mar 21 for a total worth of $1.79 million at a price of $71.52.
-An inside trade which took place on Mar 16, EVP, Research & Early Dev. of Bristol-Myers Squibb Company VESSEY RUPERT sold 74,559 shares of firm against total price of $5.16 million at the cost of $69.25 per share.
+Caforio Giovanni, the Board Chair and CEO at Bristol-Myers Squibb Company (BMY) has sold 30,000 shares of firm on Jun 13 at a price of $74.04 against the total amount of $2.22 million.
+In another inside trade, LEUNG SANDRA, EVP, General Counsel of Bristol-Myers Squibb Company (NYSE:BMY) sold 65,000 shares of the firm on Jun 06 for a total worth of $4.87 million at a price of $74.89.
+An inside trade which took place on Mar 21, Board Chair and CEO of Bristol-Myers Squibb Company Caforio Giovanni sold 25,000 shares of firm against total price of $1.79 million at the cost of $71.52 per share.